bennoloeffler/v-pipe/Readme.md

 - backlog of department for X weeks (in order to simulate "additional work")
 - copy from project (in three tabs (template, new, copy))
 - monthly view (in addition to weekly) (every week is an average of the last)
+- ask for save only if changed - see "dirty-state"

 ### BUGS to fix
 - start on macos directly in from dropbox (on Caros mac)